 Data is updated in the dashboard every five minutes, as shown in the following image.

 We hope this blog article guides you in preparing Excel data and integrating it with Bold BI.
-If you have any questions, please post them in the comments section below.
+If you have any questions on this blog, please feel free to post them in the following comment section.
+Get started with Bold BI by signing up for a free 15-day trial and create more interactive business intelligence dashboards.
 You can also contact us by submitting your questions through the Bold BI website or, if you already have an account, you can log in to submit your support question.
-Bold BI dashboards now come with a 15-day free trial with no credit card information required.
-We welcome you to start a free trial and experience Bold BI for yourself.